Olavusk/tdt4240-intro-exercise/README.md

 - Code is written in Kotlin🎉
 - The first screen presented is the menu scree, where the user can choose which task to run.
 - Every task has a back button (upper left corner) making it possible to go back to the menu.
 - Kudos to Brent Aureli and his ["How to make Video Games: Flappy Bird"-tutorial](https://www.youtube.com/watch?v=rzBVTPaUUDg).
-The code in the project is greatly inspired by this series.
+The code in this exercise is greatly inspired by his series.

 ## Task 1 - Sprites
 Basic helicopter moving around on the screen by it self.
 When hitting the screen edge the helicopter will change direction.